Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	1. the school services for young children regularly held during the times of service,
 	1. the liturgy of silence, and
-	1. a pantheonic worship lead by a Pater Familias, selected from amongst those of the Curia, similar in style to their private Religio Domestica.
+	1. a pantheonic worship lead by a Pater Familias, selected from amongst those of the Curia, similar in style to their private Religio Domestica ritual.

+1. Ministers and Magisters not picked to lead or help at a Curia are encouraged to found a new Curia.

-## 7. Patres Familias
+## 7. Further Eligibility for Membership

+1. Persons who are not members of the Cultic Priesthood or the Ministerial Priesthood may join as Active Members of the Corporation with the title of "Pater Familias" (plural _Patres Familias_).

-The title of "Pater Familias" may be conferred onto select Active Members to act as head of their household, regardless of sex, gender, or gender identity.
+1. Each household is limited to one Pater Familias to lead the household, regardless of sex, gender, or gender identity.

-Responsibilities include:
+1. Responsibilities include:

-* Performing the religious rites for the household
+	* Performing the religious rites for the household;
-* Teaching the children of the house in the ways of the Religio Romana
+	* Teaching the children of the house in the ways of the Religio Romana; and
-* Honoring the Lar Familias, Penates, and Vesta
+	* Honoring the Lares Familias, Penates, and Vesta

-Other qualifications and responsibilities for such title shall be outlined in the Bylaws.
+1. Patres Familias are encouraged to join a local Curia or a temple of the Cultic Priesthood.

 ## 8. Officers